kmyokoyama/shapass-cli/README.md

 ```
 $ shapass -len=30 -clip=false -show facebook
 > Enter master password: [mysecret]
-7quoXGYb8bMwZKCdIV9s8vSVT68rSWxpto <Does not copy to clipboard>
+7quoXGYb8bMwZKCdIV9s8vSVT68rSW <Does not copy to clipboard>
 ```

+Note: the final length of the password may exceed 44 characters.
+In fact, it will have `lenFlag + len(suffix)` characters.

 ## Contributing